Ship Navigation Equipment: 17 Essential Types Explained

 Automatic Identification System (AIS)

-This allows for various different tasks.
-According to the rules of the International Maritime Organization (IMO), every passenger and commercial ship that is more than 299 gross tonnes that sailing in international traffic must have an AIS Class A transponder.
+AIS serves various tasks, including collision avoidance and traffic monitoring.
+According to International Maritime Organization (IMO) regulations, every passenger and commercial ship exceeding 299 gross tonnes engaged in international traffic must be equipped with an AIS Class A transponder.

 Long Range Tracking And Identification (LRIT) System